React SEO: Best Practices, Components, Optimization Tips

 The Process of Crawling JavaScript Applications

-Search engines need to execute JavaScript code to fully render the content, which can cause delays.
-While Google has improved its ability to crawl JavaScript apps, some search engines may still struggle, leading to incomplete indexing.
+Search engine crawlers need to perform JavaScript execution to fully render content, which can cause delays.
+While Google crawls have improved for JavaScript apps, some web crawlers may still struggle to inspect JavaScript, leading to incomplete indexing.

 Indexing Challenges with Dynamic Content